viv92/structured-attention-graphs/README.md

 - *Images* -- folder consisting of input images for which we build SAGs
 - *Results* -- all results are populated here
 - *GroundTruth1000.txt* -- IMAGENET groundtruth labels
+- *requirements_conda.txt* -- lists all conda libraries dependencies
-- *requirements.txt* -- lists all libraries required to run the code
+- *requirements_pip.txt* -- lists all pip libraries dependencies